jdent02/the_blog/content/posts/2019-05-03-python-to-c-or-how-i-learned-to-stop-worrying-and-sort-of-love-the-curly-brace.md

 <br>

-**So do I recommend C++ for someone beginning to code?**<br>
+<h2>So do I recommend C++ for someone beginning to code?</h2>

-Umm, hell no.  C++ has a well earned reputation for being complex.
+Umm, **hell no**.
+C++ has a well earned reputation for being complex.
 The core syntax itself isn't hard to understand or use, but so much of modern C++ is based around using the STL (Standard Template Library) and it is not anywhere near as simple.
 Just an example:

 Raw pointers in C++ (a core feature) are easy to create, can be easily passed in and out of functions, constructors, destructors, etc...
 Conceptually they aren't difficult to understand either.
 But they are a perfect example of Uncle Ben's saying that "with great power comes great responsibility"(sic).
 In order to make life 'easier', The STL has something called a smart pointer.
 They allow the programmer to relax a bit, and they're less likely to destroy the universe.
 However, moving one around in and out of functions isn't always simple.
 You have to use .get(), std::move() and a few other commands to use them properly (to say nothing about trying to use them in a .dll library).
 It's a tradeoff that isn't always worth it, IMHO.